Cycling holiday Amsterdam to Bruges

 • Full board (7 x breakfast, 6 x self-made picnic lunch for bike tours, 7 x three course dinner)

-• Use of bed linen and 2 towels (change of towels possible)
+• Use of bed linen and towels

 • Coffee and tea on board

-• Tour guide, cycles with the group
+• Tourguide, cycles with the group

 • Min.
 3 city walks with the tourguide